Why do we trust some domains over others?

 “Domain bias” is a new phenomenon in click activity and it refers to a user’s high probability to click on a search result because it’s from a reputable or popular domain.
 It also refers to a user’s low possibility to click on a search result coming from an unknown, spammy or distrustful domain.
 This study however is not linked to the site’s relevance or its position in search results.

 The blind test consisted of asking users to choose between two snippets and two domains, webmd.com and genetichealth.com.
 When the domain was absent and users could only read the snippet, they preferred genetichealth.com.
 However, when the domains were revealed, users chose webmd.com because they considered it an authority site.
 This shows that Internet users blindly trust content from authority domains, even if there may be search results that are more relevant to their query.
 We are loyal to some domains and believe that that content is better simply because those are reputable domains.

 What does this mean for you?

 If you’re just starting out, it won’t be easy to find the right domain name and build a reputable brand with such a fierce competition.
 To start, buy a domain name that you can build as a brand.
-It doesn’t necessarily have to be a .com or .co.uk.
-There are so many other domain extensions where good domain names are still available, such as .info, .so, .net, and more.
-We also have a fantastic offer this summer where you can buy .info domain with only £ 1.99 for the first year, so hurry and get yours before anyone else.
+It doesn’t necessarily have to be a .com or .co.uk either!
+There are so many alternative domain extensions where good domain names are still available, such as .info, .org and .net.
+If you’re looking for a unique and distinctive web address, we also have a selection of country-specific extensions available, like .me, .in, and .it.